KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/conceptual-lockdown-protocol.md

 - **Acclivous passages** (PSR or embodied signal moving toward a membrane) — keep the L₁ → L₂ → L₃ direction
 - **FP01 registry exception (scoped)** — Locus / Inverse Locus band-addresses in the dimensional registries (Chapters 2–3) read embodiment-upward
 - **Notation rule** — en dash marks a span or address; an arrow marks motion

+---

+## Epistemic Register Constraint

+**Constraint.** No passage may present the Zenetist formalism as empirically confirmed or as a claim about measured physical fact.
+The formalism encodes structural logic and overlays physics interpretively.

+**Lawful account.**

+- Claims are *structurally diagnosable*, not "measurable and testable"; measurement is a separate, permitted question, never a substitute for structural confirmation
+- The mathematics carries structural logic; its physical interpretation is an overlay, not an assertion of empirical result
+- This pairs with the multiverse recalibration: write "structurally anticipated," not "structurally necessary" or empirically established

+**Lawful grammar.** Write that a structure is "structurally diagnosable" or "structurally anticipated"; reserve "measurable," "testable," and "confirmed" for explicitly flagged empirical questions held apart from the structural claim.

+**Source.** SP03 §8.1; SP04 §2.3; the epistemic-recalibration pass (multiverse language).